mongodb/vault-plugin-secrets-mongodbatlas/README.md

 $ make bootstrap
 ```

-To compile a development version of this plugin, run `make` or `make dev`.
+To compile a development version of this plugins, run `make` or `make dev`.
 This will put the plugin binary in the `bin` and `$GOPATH/bin` folders. `dev`
 mode will only generate the binary for your platform and is faster: